 This morning, I got up, made an espresso, opened a news feed to discover that next year at this time the museum of the Bible will open, all 430,000 square feet of it, two blocks from the National Mall.
 I became nauseous and numb just like when— you know.
 I mean, come on, enough’s enough.
 That ridiculous Arc, now this.
 Your just trying to gobble it all up aren’t you?
 Courtesy of the discriminating people of Hobby Lobby and their ilk.
 A more apropos name would be the Museum of primitive myth based religion and the worship of the supernatural.

 It truly is an amazing time to be alive.
 New discoveries seemingly happen daily.
-Religion, on the other hand, is permanently rooted in the era it was created.
+Religions on the other hand, are permanently rooted in the era they were created.
 The books that religions are based on are demonstrably in error.
-For instance the rock we live on is 4,500,000,000 years old give or take.
+For instance the rock we live on is 4,500,000,000 years old give or take a day or few.
 And no I wasn’t there.
-We are spinning at 800 miles per as we hurtle around the sun at 65,000 miles per as our solar system accompanies our galaxy to nowhere in particular.
+We are spinning at 800 miles per hr. as we hurtle around the sun at 65,000 miles per hr. as our solar system accompanies our galaxy to nowhere in particular.

 Without us our planet would still constantly change.
 It seems that we have knowingly and with malus of forethought pumped millions of tons of CO2 in the atmosphere creating an alarming global calamity and in October, 2016 we passed 400 ppm of CO2, the so-called point of no return.
 The ripple effect on all the earths natural systems and subsequent environmental changes do not bode well.
 Why would anyone reject the science on this.
 Open and shut, end of story.